bitst0rm-pub/Formatter/README.md

 ```
 {
     // Enable debug mode to view errors in the console; [type: bool]
-    // Any changes might require a restart to take effect.
     "debug": false,

     // Auto open the console panel whenever formatting failed; [type: bool]